 This is a favorable interpretation because it is evidence of an adequate affective foundation for the cognitive (see 107, 111).
-This is a person who withdraws into him/herself during a creative interval to reflect after being busy.
-Such a person, indeed, is ready to explore and to emancipate him/herself.
+This is a person who withdraws into himself during a creative interval in order to reflect after being busy.
+Such a person indeed is ready to explore and to emancipate himself.
 This is someone who "thinks and does", who is stimulating and gifted.
 If S responses also arise, this indicates that aggression is directed outward.

-d) A habitual introvertive experience type
+d) An habitual introvertive experience type

-Here the M side clearly predominates, e.g., 5:2.
-When the color side is 0, e.g., 10:0, there is reference to an extratensional introvertive person.
+Here the M side clearly predominates, e.g., 5 : 2.
+When the color side is 0, e.g., 10 : 0, there is reference to an extratensional introvertive person.
 This is someone who lives within.
-With a child who takes an habitual introvertive attitude toward the educative situation, there is mention of a more differentiated actualization of intelligence and, thus, also of affective stability.
-Such a person does not establish many interpersonal relationships, but those he/she does establish are intimate and authentic.
+With a child who takes an habitual introvertive attitude toward the educative situation there is mention of a more differentiated actualization of intelligence and thus also of affective stability.
+Such a person does not establish many interpersonal relationships, but those he does establish are intimate and authentic.
 According to Kotze (107, 111), such a mode of lived experiencing refers to an adequate distancing from the pathic-affective to the gnostic-cognitive.

-However, the self-focus also can restrain the entirety of his/her directedness (to the world), and there also is the possibility of an attenuation of interpersonal communication by which the relationship with his/her educators also is often damaged.
+However, the self-focus also can restrain the entirety of his directedness (to the world) and there also is the possibility of an attenuation of interpersonal communication on the basis of which the relationship with his educators also is often damaged.

-When this habitual way of taking a position is paired with rebelliousness, this testifies to a possible doubt in one's own abilities, and to indecisiveness and uncertainty.
+When this habitual way of taking a position is paired with rebelliousness, this testifies to a possible doubt in one's own abilities and also to indecisiveness and uncertainty.

-e) A habitual extratensive experience type
+e) An habitual extratensive experience type

 Here the color side is conspicuously prominent.
-If the movement side is 0 and the color side is high, e.g., 0:10, there is reference to an egocentric extratensive person.
-According to Kotze (107, 111), this indicates a stereotypic labile emotionality.
-Such a person establishes many social relationships. but they are superficial in nature.
-The extra-tensive person's dealing with interpersonal relationships usually evidences dexterity and suppleness.
+If the movement side is 0 and the color side is high, e.g., 0 : 10, there is reference to an egocentric extratensive person.
+According to Kotze (107, 111) this indicates a stereotypic labile emotionality.
+Such a person establishes many social relationships but they are superficial in nature.
+The extratensive person's dealing with interpersonal relationships usually evidences dexterity and suppleness.

-With an egocentric extra-tensive person, there also is mention of a lack of restraint, and of emotional impulsivity.
+With an egocentric extratensive person there also is mention of a lack of restraint and of emotional impulsivity.
 Such a person also has difficulty assuming an empathetic attitude toward others.
 Here, the absence of S responses usually is an indication of extreme stubbornness.
 This is a person who always finds "a fly in the soup".
-If he/she is an intelligent person, he/she will debate endlessly.
+If he is an intelligent person, he will debate endlessly.